tly1980/spark_utils/src/spark_utils/sqle.md

 sqle is a python command line tool that intended to make Spark-SQL easy.

+Let say:

-Let say you have a file ```table.sql```.
+1) you have a file ```table.sql```.
 For people who familiar with python might already notices that there are some template variables in the file.

 ```SQL
 CREATE temporary table TBL_A